W.H.A.L.E. CHECK Program

 Occupant Protection Campaign – Order Online Now

-The informational piece also includes great child safety seat tips and guidelines!
+The W.H.A.L.E.
+Check informational flyer also includes great child safety seat tips and guidelines!
 There are five smart safety tips to help prevent injuries in case of a car crash:

 - WEAR YOUR SAFETY BELT: Studies show that if you wear your seat belt, your kids will too.